alan-smith-vt/projectionDemoProject/README.md

  Point the red rectangle photo frame at one of the green debugging surfaces.

  If 5 red dots appear, then the project is correctly set up.

+ Usage on the Hololens is similar, except you will need to update the server code as detailed in the companion GitHub.
+ Instead of hitting play in the editor, simply open the application on the Hololens, verify the "GET" request was received by the server, and use the flat palm gesture to move the menu.

  # Optional information:
  To project additional debugging information, comment out line 101 in the ProjectionManager.cs file.